Military Defense Lawyer for Involuntary Administrative Discharge or Administrative Separation Cases

 • Being “Chaptered” (Army reference to the chapter of administrative separation regulation, AR 635-200, such as Chapter 14 for misconduct)

-For military officers, involuntary administrative discharge action can be referred to as:
+For military officers, the involuntary administrative discharge action can be referred to as:

 • “Administrative Discharge”